BusteanHAN/Xornet/README.md

 - Match the rogue colors to GitHubs red colors since thats what color pallete we use as reference for darkmode
 - Make it so when machines disconnect they get grayscaled and marked as disconnected on the frontend taskmanager and add an option to hide disconnected machines just like rogues
 - Figure out how to properly implement chart.js with vue so we dont have to force refresh/recreate the entire graph from scratch (vue-chart.js doesn't work due to us using Vue 3 whereas vue-chart.js works only with Vue 2)
+- Perhaps code a C/C#/C++ version of the reporter for Windows since the current reporter uses way too much CPU on Windows

 # Disclaimer
 We don't know how to code, if you get hacked, its your fault for not committing.